 Whether you actively choose private sector accommodation or you've chosen it for lack of options, always take someone with you to viewings and don't rush to sign for the first house you see.

-Try to spend some time in the area, perhaps by staying at a bed and breakfast or a youth hostel for a few days, preferably when students are in residence.
+Try to spend some time in the area, perhaps by staying at an Airbnb apartment for a few days, preferably when students are in residence.
 Locations can look – and be – very different in the vacations and after dusk.

 What to look out for

-How safe is the district?
-See our article on crime rates in university cities and towns.
+You’ll want to be aware of how safe the city or town is.
+Our article on crime rates in university cities and towns has the latest info on this.
 Check out public transport and the journey time to and from the university.
 What's the traffic flow (or chaos) like at weekday peak times, compared with a quiet Sunday morning?

 - Will you incur extra travel expenses?